NathanKleekamp/bbp-website/content/blog/javascript-promises-in-depth/index.md

 ### Callbacks

-Before the addition of the Promise API to the JavaScript spec, the only method available to developers to write asynchronous operations was the so-called "callback" function.
+Before the addition of the promise API to the JavaScript spec, the only method available to developers to write asynchronous operations was the so-called "callback" function.
 If you've been developing with JavaScript for a while, you've likely encountered something like the following:

 ```js
 const cartPath = 'https://api.example.com/carts/a2b17167-d059-4cc2-8fd9-f404d932d42f';